ghankerson/origins-conscioussness/uroboros.md

   differentiate itself.
 Active and passive striving become distinct.
   Conceiving by eating and giving birth by excreting become distinct.
 The opposites begin to emerge.

-One of Neumann's primary thesis' is that consciousness in the individual repeats the developmental stages of humanity (this comes right from Jung and Nietzsche).
-Whenever we speak of creation of the world, we are talking about the birth of the individual psyche.
-When we talk about the hero slaying the dragon, we are talking about the development of the individual psyche out of the collective unconscious.
-As Neumann states: ... in every individual life, consciousness re-experiences its emergence from the unconscious in the growth of childhood, and every night in sleep, dying with the sun, it sinks back into the depths of the unconscious, to be reborn in the morning and begin the day anew. *Page 18*

-The symbol Neumann lands on as his primary metaphor for creation myth stage of the development of consciousness is the Uroboros.
-The Uroboros is an Egyptian symbol for a cosmic creature that slays, weds and impregnates itself.
-A common visual symbol for the uroboros is a snake eating its tail.
-It is seen in myths of Egypt, India, Babylon, Rome, Navajo, Mexico and even in the Revelation of St.
-John.

-What is so "illogical" about these symbols is they do mean the beginning and the end, plenitude and nothingness, birth, life, death and resurrection all at the same time.

 * Uroboric Autarchy is not narcissism or auto eroticism.
 These are only valid in the case where there is a lack of development or